Roobotics-FRC/Tutorial_LL/README.md

 ## Intro
-This is a guide on how to add visual measurments in to your Phoenix Tunner X generated project.
+This is a guide on how to add visual measurements in to your Phoenix Tunner X generated project.

 By [@YasushikoX](https://github.com/YasushikoX)